Scholarships and grants

 Commonwealth government support

-If you are a full-time student undertaking an approved course delivered by an approved higher education provider and are receiving Youth Allowance, Austudy or ABSTUDY Living Allowance, you can receive the Student Start-Up Loan.
+If you are a full-time student undertaking an approved course delivered by an approved higher education provider and are receiving Youth Allowance, Austudy or ABSTUDY Living Allowance, you might be eligible for the Student Start-Up Loan.

-The Student Start-up Loan is a voluntary loan available to eligible full time students.
-It is not paid automatically.
-If you want a loan, you have to apply for it.
-Loans are tax free.
+The Student Start-up Loan is a tax-free, voluntary loan available to eligible full-time students.
+It is not paid automatically, you have to apply for it.
 You have to repay the loan through the Australian Taxation Office (ATO) when your income exceeds the minimum repayment threshold, as you would with Higher Education Loan Programme (HELP) debts.
-In 2017, the Student Start-up Loan was worth $1,035 for each 6 months of eligible study.
+In 2018, the Student Start-up Loan was worth $1,055 for each 6 months of eligible study.

 The Relocation Scholarship will be paid to eligible dependent Youth Allowance and ABSTUDY Living Allowance Centrelink customers to help with the costs of living away from home to study.
 To qualify for this payment, you must be studying full-time in an approved scholarship course, and be in receipt of Youth Allowance or ABSTUDY Living Allowance as a full-time student, and be a dependent person who has to live away from home to study, or be assessed as independent under specific scholarship independence criteria.
 In 2017, the amount of the Relocation Scholarship varied depending on where you live and the year of study being undertaken.

 For further information about the Relocation Scholarship visit Department of Human Services website.

 Commonwealth Scholarships Program for South Australia